Protecting IP in the government contracting arena

 Blank Rome’s government contracts attorneys have substantial experience in effectively addressing IP and data rights disputes, whether arising from efforts to win government contracts or performing ongoing contracts and government-funded programs.
-We counsel and, as necessary, litigate these issues, often collaborating with attorneys from our Firm’s outstanding IP practice group.
-Our government contracts practice, named 2018 “Practice Group of the Year” by Law360, handles IP and data rights disputes of all sizes between contractors and numerous government agencies.
+We counsel and, as necessary, litigate these issues, often collaborating with attorneys from our firm’s outstanding IP practice group.
+Our Government Contracts practice, named 2022 “Practice Group of the Year” by Law360, handles IP and data rights disputes of all sizes between contractors and numerous government agencies.

 Representative examples of our experience successfully handling IP and data rights disputes include:

 - Representing contractors in data rights disputes with the government, including responses to government challenges of contractor data rights assertions and preparing for any necessary litigation at the U.S. Court of Federal Claims (“CFC”).

 - Litigating Section 1498 patent infringement cases arising out of the performance of government contracts at the CFC.
 In one of these cases, we successfully represented a major contractor whose patent was being infringed in the performance of a government contract, and in so doing refuted the government’s claim that the contractor had waived its patent rights.